seanbreckenridge/filmswap/README.md

 # restart bot
 ```

+## Migrations

+This doesn't support an ORM or complex migration tool, it just uses SQLite files that you have to run against the database when things change.
+If you recently set up the bot you don't have to run any migrations, if there are ones added recently in ./migrations/ then you can use the ./migrations/run_migration script to run it against your database (would recommend making a backup first)

 ## Localization

 This uses `gettext` to allow strings in the application to be localized, so this could be used for something other than films (e.g. manga, books etc.)